A generalisation of the deformation variety: The extended deformation variety

-If $S$ is a normal surface corresponding to a choice of edges with no bad loops, then we say $S$ is in {\bf horo-normal form\footnote{The surface is similar to a horosphere, cutting the vertices that are all in the same place on $\bdry\Hthree$ away from all of the other vertices in other locations.}} (relative to $\mathcal{T}$), and that $S$ is a {\bf horo-normal surface}. \end{defn} Note that we can construct $\mathcal{E}_0$ from a horo-normal surface by reading off from figure \ref{5_tetra_types_w_graphs.pdf}, and so horo-normal surfaces and choices of $\mathcal{E}_0$ with no bad loops are in one to one correspondence. \begin{lemma} A horo-normal surface $S$ is orientable, closed, and cuts $M$ into a compact inside region $R_\text{in}$ and an outside region $R_\text{out}$ which contains $\bdry{M}$. \end{lemma} \begin{proof} The quadrilateral and triangle parts of $S$ are prescribed and finite in each of the finitely many tetrahedra of $\mathcal{T}$, and so $S$ is made from finitely many parts and is therefore finite and closed. $S$ is orientable because there is a consistent choice of the side of the parts of $S$ which face the vertices of the tetrahedra.
+\end{rmk} \begin{lemma} A horo-normal surface $S$ is orientable, closed, and cuts $M$ into a compact inside region $R_\text{in}$ and an outside region $R_\text{out}$ which contains $\bdry{M}$. \end{lemma} \begin{proof} The quadrilateral and triangle parts of $S$ are prescribed and finite in each of the finitely many tetrahedra of $\mathcal{T}$, and so $S$ is made from finitely many parts and is therefore finite and closed. $S$ is orientable because there is a consistent choice of the side of the parts of $S$ which face the vertices of the tetrahedra.
 It follows that $S$ cuts $M$ into the two regions (not necessarily connected). \end{proof}

-\begin{defn} A chain of triangles $\left(\tri = \tri^{(0)}, \tri^{(1)}, \ldots, \tri^{(n)}\right)$ in $\mathcal{T}$ (or $\til{\mathcal{T}}$) is {\bf valid} if $\til{R_{\text{in}}}$ (the lift of $R_\text{in}$, as in lemma \ref{horo-normal_properties}) intersects $\tri$ as its central region (in other words all edges of $\tri$ are in $\til{\mathcal{E}}_+$), and the chain of triangles contiguously intersects $\til{R_{\text{in}}}$ (in other words, the edge between neighbouring triangles is in $\til{\mathcal{E}}_+$). \end{defn}
+\begin{defn} A chain of triangles $\left(\tri^{(0)}, \tri^{(1)}, \ldots, \tri^{(n)}\right)$ in $\mathcal{T}$ (or $\til{\mathcal{T}}$) is {\bf valid} if $\til{R_{\text{in}}}$ (the lift of $R_\text{in}$, as in Lemma \ref{horo-normal_properties}) intersects $\tri^{(0)}$ as its central region (in other words all edges of $\tri^{(0)}$ are in $\til{\mathcal{E}}_+$), and the chain of triangles contiguously intersects $\til{R_{\text{in}}}$ (in other words, the edge between neighbouring triangles is in $\til{\mathcal{E}}_+$). \end{defn}